ConnectedLib/connectedlib10/modules/partnerships/section-1-0.md

 <hr/>

-<a href="#1" name="fn1">1</a>: _The Future of Library Services for and with Teens: A Call to Action_, p8.
+<a href="#1" name="fn1">1</a>: [**The Future of Library Services For and With Teens: A Call to Action**](http://www.ala.org/yaforum/future-library-services-and-teens-project-report), p8.
 By Linda W. Braun, Maureen L. Hartman, Sandra Hughes-Hassell, Kafi Kumasi, and Beth Yoke.
 YALSA, 2014.

 <a name="fn2" href="#2">2</a>: [_Connected Libraries: Surveying the Current Landscape and Charting the Path to the Future_ ](http://connectedlib.ischool.uw.edu/connected-learning-in-libraries) By Kelly M. Hoffman, Mega Subramaniam, Saba Kawas, Ligaya Scaff, and Katie Davis.
 University of Maryland, College Park/University of Washington, 2016.